david-rockwood/fimpad/README.md

 The first release will likely be in December 2025.

-If you don't mind bugs you can try it early by following the quick start below, or by getting the latest CI build for Linux in the actions tab.
+If you don't mind bugs you can try it early by following the quick start below, or by getting the latest CI artifact build for Linux in the actions tab.

 ## Quick start